Optimal and Practical Batched Linear Bandit Algorithm: Additional Experiments

 \subsection{Runtime Comparison Analysis}

 We provide a runtime comparison with batched linear bandit algorithms in \citet{ruan2021linear,hanna2023contexts,zhang2025almost}.
 The experiments were conducted with $K=50$ arms and a feature dimension of $d=5$, where all arms and the unknown parameter $\theta^*$ were sampled from a normal distribution.
-Under the same experimental setting, the \texttt{BLAE} algorithm requires only $7.3$ seconds for 10 runs when $T =$ 100,000.
-In contrast, as shown in Table~\ref{table:runtime-with-Ruan-and-Hanna}, the algorithm in \citet{ruan2021linear} requires $4642.2$ seconds for just $T=5000$, while the algorithm in \citet{zhang2025almost} takes $7178.1$ seconds for $T=5000$, demonstrating their limitation in large-scale problems.
+Under the same experimental setting, the \texttt{BLAE} algorithm requires an average of $0.73$ seconds over 10 runs when $T =$ 100,000.
+In contrast, as shown in Table~\ref{table:runtime-with-Ruan-and-Hanna}, the algorithm in \citet{ruan2021linear} requires an average of $464.2$ seconds for $T=5000$, while the algorithm in \citet{zhang2025almost} takes an average of $717.8$ seconds for $T=5000$, demonstrating their limitation in large-scale problems.
 Furthermore, the algorithm in \citet{hanna2023contexts} faces severe computational challenges due to the construction of $\Theta'$ as mentioned in Section~\ref{sec:reason of fail}.
 The size of $\Theta'$ is $\mathcal{\Ocal}(T^d)$, meaning that for $T=1000$, $\Theta'$ would contain approximately $10^{15}$ vectors, making the algorithm infeasible even for moderate values of $T$.
 Due to these computational constraints, we were unable to measure its runtime.
 From this experiment, we conclude that the batched linear bandit algorithms proposed in \citet{ruan2021linear,zhang2025almost,hanna2023contexts} are impractical for our setting.